stellarguard/stellarguard/Notes.md

 [x] add email strategy as default when creating account [] - wait until they verify their email?
-[] sanitize body of POST /tfa based on type
+[] - sanitize body of POST /tfa based on type
-[] idea -- federation for verification
 [] - log IP addresses
+[] - add change email address to verify email card and user profile [] - make sure they verify that they've set up google auth by entering the code when adding authenticator

 = IDEAS =

-* federation for verifications paul\*stellarguard.io -- naw... we're building this ourselves anyway
+* federation for verifications paul\*stellarguard.me -- be careful not to leak ids

 = Code improvements =